EricWilbanks/faseAlign/docs/installation.rst

 Compiling HTK
 +++++++++++++

 Once the zipped source code has been downloaded.
-Locate the downloaded file and execute the following command to unpack it:
+Navigate to the downloaded file and execute the following command to unpack it:

 .. code-block::	bash